aknip/tailwind-css-ai-assistant/_ai-coding/README.md

 - path: "_ai-coding/UI-Components/Full-Layouts/layout-001-simple-sidebar.jsx"

-# Run application / server
+# Run and test application / server
 - Alway use `npm run start` to start the server.
 DO NOT USE `npm run dev` !
 - Open `http://localhost:5173` to view it in the browser.
+- DO NOT TEST the application after changes, do not open it in the browser